 The International CCS Knowledge Centre experts spearheaded a feasibility study to retrofit SaskPower’s Shand Power Station, (Shand) a 300 – MW, single unit, coal-fired power plant that has double the capacity of Boundary Dam 3 CCS Facility (BD3) with a large-scale, CCS facility.

-- Read Full Public Report (120 pages) - Shand CCS Feasibility Study, click here
+- Shand CCS Feasibility Study*, click here (full public report -120 pages)

-- Read Compendium Document - Summary for Decision Makers, click here
+- Summary for Decision Makers, click here (Chinese version, click here)

 - Read the announcement on the public release of the Shand Study.